Azure/apim-lab/apim-lab/6-analyticsMonitoring/apimanagement-6-2-ApplicationInsights.md

 ### Generating Test Requests

-Any request you make to the Color API in APIM will be subject to being received by Application Insights (recall the 100% sampling).
-To generate a large amount of requests quickly, you can invoke the API via the [Color](https://markcolorweb.azurewebsites.net) website.
+Any request you make to the Colors API in APIM will be subject to being received by Application Insights (recall the 100% sampling).
+To generate a large amount of requests quickly, you can invoke the API via the [Colors](https://colors-web.azurewebsites.net) website.
 As we are presently caching the output for 15 seconds, you may get a lot of requests with the same color.
-Please feel free to disable the output caching in the Color API if you would like to see more variety.
+Please feel free to disable the output caching in the Colors API if you would like to see more variety.

 ### Viewing Azure Application Insights Data